 The steel metal rack contains baskets of varying sizes and hooks on the outside to hang additional equipment like baseball gloves, cleats, tennis rackets, helmets, and more.

-The baskets on top are smaller and would be great for tennis balls or ball pumps, but can also hold two to three basketballs, soccer balls, or footballs.
+The baskets on top are smaller and would be great for tennis balls or ball pumps, but they can also hold two to three basketballs, soccer balls, or footballs.
 The larger bin on the bottom can fit even more thanks to two separate storage unit sections.

 At 45.6 inches tall, you can even store longer items like skateboards or hockey sticks.
 The rack contains smooth-rolling wheels on the bottom for easy mobility.